Tsuzuki Group Code of Conduct

 （1） Establishment, revision, or abolition of this Code shall undergo deliberation by a separately stipulated Committee for Managing Risks and Compliance and shall become effective upon approval of the board of directors of Tsuzuki Denki.

-（2）This Code shall be managed by the Compliance and Risks Managing Department of Tsuzuki Denki, and the Committee for Managing Risks and Compliance shall give each related department advice and proposals concerning implementation of the matters stipulated in this Code.
+（2）This Code shall be managed by the Legal and Risks Managing Department of Tsuzuki Denki, and the Committee for Managing Risks and Compliance shall give each related department advice and proposals concerning implementation of the matters stipulated in this Code.

 （3）Employees that have violated this Code shall be subject to disciplinary action in accordance with the employment regulations of each company of the Tsuzuki Group.